Semidey01/ITWS2110-semidp/lab3/README.md

 ## Temperature Color Feature:

 The application includes a visual temperature indicator that changes the color of the temperature display based on the current temperature reading.
-This provides an intuitive, at-a-glance understanding of the weather conditions.
+This provides an intuitive understanding of the weather conditions.

 ### Temperature Color Scale: